monstermichl/HandlebarsABAP/README.md

 ## Installation
 HandlebarsABAP can be installed by using the latest release-tag via [abapGit](https://docs.abapgit.org/user-guide/projects/online/install.html) or by simply creating a *ZCL_HANDLEBARS_ABAP*-class on the client and pasting the content of the latest *ZCL_HANDLEBARS_ABAP.abap* release file into it.

+## Stored templates
+To compile a template stored via transaction SMW0, just pass the template name to compile.
+It is recommended to store the HTML-template as binary data in SMW0.
+Not storing it as binary data could lead to a wrong interpretation of language specific letters (e.g. ä, ö, ü, ß, ...).
+Even though templates stored as HTML are still supported, templates stored as binaries take precedence and are converted to UTF-8.

 ## What's supported so far
 ### Fields